nilupul-madhusanka/sri-lanka-railway-by-nms/README.md

 # Revealing the Deployed Project on Netlify
 ## I deployed this project to see everyone, without local Installation.
 :point_right: [Sri Lanka Railway By NMS](https://sri-lanka-railway-by-nms.netlify.app/) :heart:
+I specially created this site for mobile devices, so make sure to open it on your MOBILE. 💙🔥